RolandTomoskozi/vocTrainer/README.md

 # vocTrainerStories

 # vocTrainer overview
-vocTrainer shal be a web application where users can exercise vocabularies, like a learning card index. the user can enter vocabularies (domestic and foreign words), which then will be exercised periodicly, where
+vocTrainer shall be a web application where users can exercise vocabularies, like a learning card index. the user can enter vocabularies (domestic and foreign words), which then will be exercised periodicly, where
 * daily (1day): any new vocabulary or not known vocabulary - when known, move to weekly section
 * weekly (7days): vocabularies known daily will then be repeated after one week - when known also after one week, move to fortnightly; not known, move to daily section